Week 4 of Pregnancy

 Four-week ultrasound

 We understand that it seems like an eternity to wait.
 However, if you have a clean bill of health and are not at risk of pregnancy issues, there is no need to consult a doctor just yet.
 Around week 8 or 9, the OB will be able to see considerably more (including a heartbeat).
-In the meantime, try to relax, eat a balanced diet, drink plenty of water, and abstain from harmful behaviors like drinking and smoking.
+In the meantime, try to relax, eat a balanced diet, drink plenty of water, and abstain from harmful behaviours like drinking and smoking.

 Tips for Week 4

-Being four weeks pregnant is a critical period for you and your baby.
+This is a critical period for you and your baby.
 Here's some additional professional advice on how to transition to this new stage while keeping you and your baby safe.

 • It's time to abandon your bad habits.
 Say goodbye to cigarettes and alcohol.